-The IHS does not fund concurrent projects under the same announcement.
-If you get funding under this announcement, you can get funding from a future announcement under the same program, but not under the same announcement or running concurrently.
+The IHS does not fund concurrent projects.
+If you get funding under this announcement, you will not get funding under any future applications in the same program.

 We do not accept applications from individuals (including sole proprietorships) and foreign organizations.
 Such applications will be disqualified from competitive review and funding under this opportunity.